 - Intersperse graphics and text on the same page.
 Don't put graphics on pages by themselves; don't attach them to the end of documents.

-- Use figure titles for graphics (only a few exceptions to this rule).
+- Use figure titles for graphics (see the exceptions to this rule in the preceding).

 - Indicate the source of any graphic you have borrowed—this includes tables, illustrations, charts, and graphs.
 Whenever you borrow a graphic from some other source, document that fact in the figure title.
-This is explained in the section on documentation and is illustrated here in this chapter in the schematic illustration and table illustration.
+This is explained in the section on documentation and is illustrated here in this chapter.

 - Include identifying detail such as illustration labels, axis labels, keys, and so on.
-But don't hand-write them in—use the labels from the original photocopy or type them.
+For labels, use text boxes and turn off the borders.

 - Make sure graphics fit within normal margins—if they don't, enlarge or reduce the copies.
-Leave at least 2 blank lines above and below graphics.
+Leave at least one blank line above and below graphics.

-- When you tape graphics in to your report, photocopy your entire report, not just the pages on which the tape-ins occur.
+- This guideline is for folks still operating in the 1970s.
+When you tape graphics in to your report, photocopy your entire report, not just the pages on which the tape-ins occur.
 Hand in the entire photocopied document, not the original and not a mixture of original and photocopied pages.

 - Place graphics as near to the point in the text where they are relevant as is reasonable.
 However, if a graphic does not fit properly on one page, put it at the top of the next, and continue with regular text on the preceding page.
 Don't leave half a page blank just to keep a graphic near the text it is associated with.

-- Except for graphics that need no figure title, cross-reference all graphics from the appropriate text.
-In the cross-reference, give the figure number (figure title and page are optional), indicate the subject matter of the graphic, and provide explanatory information as necessary.
+- Cross-reference all graphics from the appropriate text.
+In the cross-reference, give the figure number (if one is used), indicate the subject matter of the graphic, and provide explanatory information as necessary.